hamidzmi/vocab-trainer/README.md

 ✅ **Learn New Words** – Learn new words with AI-powered translations and examples.
 ✅ **Review Mode** – Go through previously learned words.
 ✅ **Quiz Mode** – Test your vocabulary knowledge interactively.
-✅ **TDD-Driven Development** – Developed with a test-first approach.

 ## Installation